afloarea/maze-solver/README.md

 __NOTE:__ Be careful when using bigger mazes as it will use a lot of CPU and RAM.

-A file chooser will be launched upon executing the jar file, either directly or via java -jar <jar-file>, prompting you to select one of the mazes, unless the file path is already specified using the -mp option.
+A file chooser will be launched upon executing the jar file, either directly or via command line, prompting you to select one of the mazes, unless the maze path is already specified using either the -mp or --maze-path options.

 Upon selecting the maze, the shortest path will be searched and after that a file will be written in the same directory as the original file with the name solved_\<original-file-name\>.